google/timesketch/docs/guides/user/sigma.md

 ### Sigma Rules Blocklist file

 The `data/sigma_blocklist.csv` is where Timesketch maintains a list of rules.
-Each rule can have one of the following status: `good,bad,exploratory`.
+Each rule can have one of the following status values: `good,bad,exploratory`.
 * `exploratoy` rules will be shown in the UI but ignored in the Analyzer.
 So this status can be used to test rules.
 By default each rule is considered `exploratory`.
 * `good` rules will be used in the Sigma analyzer.
 * `bad` will be ignored and not shown in the UI or used in the Sigma analyzer.